projectara/greybus-spec/source/device_class.rst

 Greybus Battery Technology Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus battery technology operation allows the AP to determine the details of the battery technology controller by the battery adapter.
+The Greybus battery technology operation allows the AP Module to determine the details of the battery technology controller by the battery adapter.